proflare/proflare.github.io/_pages/cv.md

 • curious and willing to continuously learn about the business.

-* Experience with Version Control (Git) and Utilization of Linux OS (Ubuntu).
+• Experience with Version Control (Git) and Utilization of Linux OS (Ubuntu).

-* Artificial intelligence.
+• Artificial intelligence.

-* DInstrumentation and Measurement.
+• Instrumentation and Measurement.

 • Analog electronics design and troubleshooting.